johannes-bln/LiveMusic/README.md

 6. Select the Scheme "Debug"

-7. Change the Bundle Indetifier to your own identifier
+7. Change the Bundle Indetifier to your own identifier (both in debug and release) - having 2 bundle identifier, is more simple to see debug and release on the go!

 8. Go to [developer.apple.com/account ](https://developer.apple.com/account)